As a leader, you motivate and inspire others (one would assume!). But what motivates you?

 Retrenchments, financial setbacks or restructuring can affect your motivation – remember this when you are talking to your team as each person could respond differently. -

-I was talking with a senior executive the other day who told me she hasn’t done much.
+I was talking with a Perth senior leader the other day who told me she hasn’t done much.
 She felt she simply wasn’t achieving and didn’t feel very motivated.
 She asked me to help her ‘get my happy back!’.

 After talking to her for a bit I discovered that she had moved countries with her husband, he was working FIFO (fly-in, fly-out) away for two weeks at a time.
 Her role had become more demanding, becoming a senior leader of her team.
 Both her parents had passed away in the last 5 years and her daughter had been diagnosed with a serious illness, which fortunately she had overcome.

-Before we migrated from South Africa to Australia, I didn’t realise what a big deal it was – how much we actually go through.
-It’s only 9 years later, looking back, that I can appreciate how much we have actually achieved in spite of challenges and set-backs.
+Before we migrated from South Africa to Western Australia, I didn’t realise what a big deal it was – how much we actually go through.
+It’s only looking back, that I can appreciate how much we have actually achieved in spite of challenges and set-backs.
 The turbulence sometimes helped us achieve our goals quicker, even though it wasn’t very comfortable! -

 Do something that charges your batteries:

 We each have our own skillset, our own abilities and personality.
 What you love to do is not necessarily what others love to do.
 Pick two things that you can do today, that you really enjoy doing.
-I love working with senior and emerging leaders and seeing their eyes light up and hear the hope and excitement in their voice when we talk about the results they have achieved from working together.
+I love working with senior and emerging leaders in mining, resources, in government and in NFP’s and seeing their eyes light up and hear the hope and excitement in their voice when we talk about the results they have achieved from working together.
 I love hearing about their success.
-This kind of feedback energizes me: “My team are so energised, the atmosphere here is simply amazing” to “You made me realise that it’s ok to be me”.
+This kind of feedback energizes me: “My team are so energised, the culture here is simply amazing” to “You made me realise that it’s ok to be me”.

 My gift is helping senior and emerging leaders to maximise their unique gift, so when I’m doing this, it charges my batteries.
 What charges your batteries? -